-Icy Harbin warmed hearts to become a tourist hotspot.
+Icy Harbin warmed hearts to become a tourist hot spot.
 Can other Chinese cities do the same?

 For Harbin, tourism dollars are crucial to topping up the local government’s coffers, which had been depleted in recent years by a surge in pandemic spending and a plunge in land sales.

 By some conservative estimates, Harbin has a debt nine times over its available financial resources in 2023.
-A report by state-backed National Institution for Finance and Development said in January 2024 that China’s debt-to-gross domestic product ratio in 2023 rose to a high of 287.8 per cent, 13.5 percentage points higher than a year ago.
+A report by the state-backed National Institution for Finance and Development said in January 2024 that China’s debt-to-gross domestic product ratio in 2023 rose to a high of 287.8 per cent, 13.5 percentage points higher than a year ago.

 Zibo was an obscure industrial city on the decline before tourists revitalised it.